Protecting Your Wealth Through Thoughtful And Intentional Planning

 -Richard L. Winwood

-The goal of estate planning, incorporating the basic elements of a will, power of attorney, living will and possibly one or more trusts, is to help people direct how their assets are to be distributed upon death and to ensure that the distribution is as efficient as possible (by limiting tax liability and minimizing the risk of litigation).
+The goal of a good estate plan – including a revocable living trust, last will and testament, powers of attorney for financial management, health care directives and other supporting documents – is to avoid probate court, place the best person in charge who will effectively marshal assets, account to the beneficiaries and distribute the balance as efficiently as possible (by limiting tax liability and minimizing the risk of litigation).
 If you fail to properly plan, California statutes determine how your assets are distributed during probate.
-Our experienced estate planning lawyers can help you develop a plan that will provide for smooth administration of your estate.
+Our experienced estate planning lawyers can help you develop a thoughtful plan that identifies potential issues and provides for the smooth administration of your estate.

 Achieving Your Goals — Providing Peace Of Mind